What is EMDR?

 EMDR Therapy Treatment in Vancouver or Online

-Eye movement desensitization and reprocessing is currently offered by our counsellors Lynn and Amy both in person in Vancouver and online.
+EMDR Therapists you can connect with in person in Vancouver and online for EMDR Therapy include Amy and Leanne.
 Your EMDR Therapist may also suggest combining with other therapies.
 Cognitive Behaviour Therapy (CBT), Internal Family Systems, One Eye Integration Therapy (OEI), and Somatic therapy are often used in conjunction as part of a treatment plan.
 Together they can provide a comprehensive approach to recovery that addresses both the emotional and cognitive aspects of addiction and trauma.